deepchecks/deepchecks/docs/source/general/concepts/deepchecks_hierarchy.rst

 - `List of Tabular Suites`_ - to learn more about the tabular suites you can work with directly
 - `List of Vision Suites`_ - to learn more about the vision suites you can work with directly
-- :doc:`/user-guide/general/customizations/examples/plot_create_a_custom_suite` - for a demonstration about creating your own suite
+- :ref:`create_custom_suite` - for a demonstration about creating your own suite

 .. _List of Tabular Suites: https://github.com/deepchecks/deepchecks/tree/main/deepchecks/tabular/suites